 You need to go online and search for local bodybuilding competitions in your area.
 You need to get a REAL look at what competitors really look like.
 Competitors look very different from their off-season to their contest condition.
 What you see backstage and in the lobby at a show is VERY different from what you see posing on stage.

 I highly recommend going to pre-judging and the night show.
 The pre-judging is held first so the judges can fully assess each competitor and determine each placement.
-This allows the night show to flow quickly and smoothly, as all the competitors and placements (with the exception of overall) will have been determined at pre-judging.
+This allows the night show to flow quickly and smoothly.
+All the competitors and placements (with the exception of overall) will have been determined at pre-judging.

 Be sure to take pics and videos so you can use them to study how competitors walk and pose on stage.